A topic from the subject of Nomenclature in Chemistry.

 A molecular formula represents the types and amount of atoms present in a molecule.
 It is written using chemical symbols with subscripts to indicate the number of atoms of each element.
 For example, the molecular formula for water is H2O, which indicates that each molecule of water contains two hydrogen atoms and one oxygen atom.

 A structural formula shows the arrangement of atoms within a molecule, including the bonds between them.
-It can be represented using various notations, such as Lewis dot structures, line-bond structures, and condensed structures.
-For example, the structural formula for methane (CH4) is:
+It can be represented using various notations, such as Lewis dot structures, line-bond structures, condensed structures, and skeletal structures.
+For example, the structural formula for methane (CH4) can be represented in several ways:

 H-C-H